Should I leave Substack?

 🌉 Hell Gate had a super fun write up about their election party and the behind the scenes of just how damn well their worker-owned newsroom is doing.
 Read it.

-📈 I made a FREE packet on 32 ways to grow your newsletter inspired by the members of the Tiny News Collective.
+📈 I made a packet on 32 ways to grow your newsletter inspired by the members of the Tiny News Collective.
 Download it here.

 📆 Join us for upcoming FREE community events on Monday 11/25 (End of year drives) and Wednesday 12/11 (Your next milestone).
 See the calendar.